Technology blogs

 • Lex Fridman

-(e.g. with Demis Hassabis, Yann LeCun, Yoshua Bengio, Geoffrey Hinton, Jürgen Schmidhuber, Andrew Ng, Mark Zuckerberg, Andrej Karpathy, Ilya Sutskever, David Silver, Elon Musk, Vitalik Buterin, Donald Knuth, Guido van Rossum, Bjarne Stoustrup, Leonard Susskind, Frank Wilczek, Lee Smolin, Sean Carroll, Scott Aaronson, Brian Greene, Ray Kurzweil, Max Tegmark, Nick Bostrom, Michio Kaku, Ray Dalio, Daniel Kahneman, David Sinclair, Stephen Wolfram, Magnus Carlsen, Garry Kasparow, …)
+(e.g. with Sam Altman, Demis Hassabis, Yann LeCun, Yoshua Bengio, Geoffrey Hinton, Jürgen Schmidhuber, Andrew Ng, Mark Zuckerberg, Andrej Karpathy, Ilya Sutskever, David Silver, Elon Musk, Vitalik Buterin, Donald Knuth, Guido van Rossum, Bjarne Stoustrup, Leonard Susskind, Frank Wilczek, Lee Smolin, Sean Carroll, Scott Aaronson, Brian Greene, Ray Kurzweil, Max Tegmark, Nick Bostrom, Michio Kaku, Ray Dalio, Daniel Kahneman, David Sinclair, Stephen Wolfram, Magnus Carlsen, Garry Kasparow, …)

 • The Logan Bartlett Show